GarciaInes/Scrum-Mastering/Review/Indicators.md

 Here a list of questions for you to notice and instrospect:
 #### Basics to observe
-* Is the demo of the product increment fully fleshed? (i.e not a mock)
+* Is the demo of the product increment fully fledged? (i.e not a mock)
 * Does the session deviate away from product increment review?

 #### Measure